ctechfilmuniversity/workshop_sose24_shader_programming/docs/01_slides/shader_02_shaders_slides.md

 ## Versions Matter!

 OpenGL and GLSL are constantly evolving.
-It is crucial to be clear about the version you are using.
+It is should to be clear about the version you are using.

 > Check if your environment expects a specific version.